wlhunter00/AM-Automated-Opportunity-Capture/README.md

     - Parameters: None.
     - Returns: Technically nothing but fills array with how many new records have been inserted.
     - Called by: ```mainFunction```
+  - ```def writeToExcel(writer):``` Will write a dataframe into an excel spreadsheet.
+Loops through all of the queries.
+    - Parameters: Takes in a writer, which is basically an excel document.
+    - Returns: Nothing.
+    - Called by: ```queryToExcelSheet```

 ## Adding a Site

 ## Typical Errors
+- Creating failures
+- No email is getting sent
+- Person in specific recieving emails
+- No jobs are being shown as added.